Assessment

 If you want to find out more visit the Welsh PHB Hunters Facebook page.
 They welcome any support, wherever you live and are currently looking for people who have experienced agency care to participate in an article they are writing.
 If you’re interested send them a message here.

-Wanting to work I contacted a support service.
-They told me that I’m better off on benefits and that I should apply for the Severe Disability Premium benefit.
-This is an extra £66.95 a week on top of my other benefits if I qualify.
-This was the first time I’d heard of this benefit and the top-up would make life easier.
-An individual is only eligible if they already receive certain benefits usually income-related like Income Support Allowance together with a disability benefit like Personal Independence Payment.
+I contacted a support service to help me find a job.
+I was told I’m better off on benefits and that I should apply for the Severe Disability Premium benefit.
+I’d heard of this benefit and the top-up would make life easier.
+People are only eligible if they already receive certain benefits.
+I received qualifying benefits at the time so I filled in the forms and applied.

 confused